samuelclark907/learning-journal/html-notes.md

 - HTML describes the strcture of pages.

-- HTML uses tags (characters that sit inside angled  X brackets) to give the information they surround special meaning.
+- HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.

 - Tags are often referred to as elements.
-X

 - Tags usually come in pairs.
-The opening tag denotes  X the start of a piece of content; the closing tag denotes the end.
+The opening tag denotes the start of a piece of content; the closing tag denotes the end.

-- Opening tags can carry attributes, which tell us more  X about the content of that element.
+- Opening tags can carry attributes, which tell us more about the content of that element.

 - Attributes require a name and a value.

-- To learn HTML you need to know what tags are  X available for you to u
+- To learn HTML you need to know what tags are  available for you to use.